 These data demonstrate a concerning prevalence for cardiometabolic risk factors at an early age when children and young adults are overweight or obese.
 This study supports the need for early interventions that promote healthy weight.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Hypertriglyceridemia, Lipid Metabolism, Nonstatins

 Keywords: Blood Pressure, Body Mass Index, Cardiovascular Diseases, Child, Cholesterol, HDL, Cholesterol, LDL, Hemoglobin A, Glycosylated, Metabolic Syndrome X, Obesity, Obesity, Morbid, Primary Prevention, Risk Factors, Triglycerides, Young Adult